Haunted Honeymoon: Development

-He says he was also inspired by seeing Jean Cocteau's Beauty and the Beast in the early 1980s.
-"The world opened up for me", he said.
-"I'm more comfortable when I don't have to be held down by authenticity.
-In this film, which is set in the ’30s, I feel that I'm presenting authenticity of the heart.
+Wilder was also inspired by seeing Jean Cocteau's Beauty and the Beast in the early 1980s.
+He commented, "I'm more comfortable when I don't have to be held down by authenticity.
+In this film, which is set in the '30s, I feel that I'm presenting authenticity of the heart.
 I'm not interested in everyday reality, but in the reality of the heart.
 I like fantasy, like a fairy tale.
-I'm interested in shadows and contrasts.
-It's like the opening scene in the movie, when a character says, `It's not what you think.'
-Well, it's probably what you think.
-But it's too complicated."
+I'm interested in shadows and contrasts."

+Wilder said his aim was to "make a 1930s movie for 1986."
+He and the cinematographer used no primary colors and lit the film darkly as the audience "should feel that it's believable in the way that an old '30s film is believable."

-The movie was one of 14 films financed by Orion Pictures through a deal with HBO.
+The movie was one of fourteen films financed by Orion Pictures through a deal with HBO.

 Shooting

 The film was shot in London at Elstree Studios in 1985 over 11 weeks.
-"Gene calls it a 'comedy chiller'", said Gilda Radner.
-"For me, this is a part very similar to my own life.
+Radner commented, "For me, this is a part very similar to my own life.
 I wear a wedding gown in 95% of the movie.
-Since I didn't wear a gown when Gene and I got married, I asked the 'Haunted Honeymoon' photographer to make me a wedding album!"
-Radner said.
+Since I didn't wear a gown when Gene and I got married, I asked the Haunted Honeymoon photographer to make me a wedding album!"

-Wilder says his aim was to "make a 1930s movie for 1986."
-He and the cinematographer used no primary colors and lit the film darkly.
-"It's black and white in color", said Wilder.
-"The fat lady in Akron, Ohio, doesn't have to know that.
-But she should feel that it's believable in the way that an old '30s film is believable."

 Wilder and Radner celebrated their first wedding anniversary during filming in September.

+Wilder told DeLuise to play his role straight, telling him, "I want you to be my aunt.
+We'll get the laughs later.
+But first don't go for 'I'm-really-a-guy, I'm-really-a-guy-and-I'm-doing-this-little-joke.'"

 Jonathan Pryce later recalled, "It was one of those films where, when there's a break and they’re doing the next setup and people usually go back to their dressing rooms, nobody went back to their dressing rooms.
-We’d all sit around in a circle of camp chairs or whatever they call them—director's chairs—and be entertained by Dom DeLuise.
-It was a blissful time.
-It was a great time."
+We'd all sit around in a circle ... and be entertained by Dom DeLuise.
+It was a blissful time."

-Wilder says he told DeLuise to play his role straight, telling him, "I want you to be my aunt.
-We'll get the laughs later.
-But first don't go for 'I'm-really-a-guy, I'm-really-a-guy, and-I'm-doing-this-little-joke.'"